3-d Calabi--Yau categories for Teichm\"uller theory: DT invariants

 Suppose first that $C_0$ is a saddle connection.
 If $C_0$ connects two distinct zeros, then it corresponds to a spherical object in $\mc C(S,\nu)$ by Proposition~\ref{prop_arcext}, thus contributes $1$ to $\Omega(\gamma)$, where $\gamma$ is the class of $C_0$, by Proposition~\ref{prop_littlequivers}.
 If $C_0$ connects a zero to itself, then it bounds a flat cylinder of the same phase, contradicting the assumption that $C_0$ consists of a single saddle connection.
 If $C_0$ connects a pole to a zero, then the corresponding object $X\in\mc C(S,\nu)$ generates a 3CY category isomorphic to the one coming from the one-loop quiver with potential $x^3$ by Proposition~\ref{prop_arcext}.
 Thus the contribution to the $\Omega(\gamma)$ is $2$ by Proposition~\ref{prop_littlequivers}.
 If $C_0$ connects two distinct poles, then it bounds a flat cylinder of the same phase, contradicting the assumption that $C_0$ consists of a single saddle connection.

 Suppose now that $C_0$ the closure of a flat cylinder and let $\gamma\in\Gamma$ be its homology class.
+We will show that there is a contribution of $2q^{-1/2}$ to $\Omega(\gamma)$ coming from the two boundaries of $C_0$ and a contribution of $q^{1/2}-q^{-1/2}$ coming from the interior of the cylinder, thus a total contribution of $q^{1/2}+q^{-1/2}$, in agreement with the formula in the theorem.

+First we consider the boundary of $C_0$.
 By Proposition~\ref{prop_gencomp} there are three ways in which the cylinder abuts in a union of saddle connections at each end.
 First, consider the case of a closed saddle connection, $X$, with both endpoints at the same zero.
 The category generated by $X$ is equivalent to the category of nilpotent representations of the one loop quiver without potential.
-The contribution to the refined DT invariant $\Omega(\gamma)$ is $q^{-1/2}$ by Proposition~\ref{prop_littlequivers}.
-Second, if the cylinder abuts in a saddle connection, $X$, between two distinct zeros then the contribution to the DT invariant $\Omega(\gamma)$ is again $q^{-1/2}$ but there is also a contribution of $4$ to the DT invariant $\Omega(\gamma/2)$ where $\gamma/2$ is the class of $X$.
-Finally, if the cylinder abuts in a pair of saddle connections between a pair of zeros, then the contribution to the DT invariant $\Omega(\gamma)$ is again $q^{-1/2}$ and there is also a contribution of $2$ to the DT invariant $\Omega(\gamma/2)$, where $\gamma/2$ is the class of either saddle connection.
-Hence, for all cylinders there is a contribution of $2q^{-1/2}$ to $\Omega(\gamma)$ coming from the two boundaries and a contribution of $q^{1/2}-q^{-1/2}$ coming from the interior, thus a total contribution of $q^{1/2}+q^{-1/2}$, in agreement with the formula in the theorem. \end{proof}
+The contribution to the refined DT invariant $\Omega(\gamma)$ is $q^{-1/2}$ by Proposition~\ref{prop_quivers_nil}.
+Second, if the cylinder abuts in a saddle connection, $X$, between two distinct poles then the contribution to the DT invariant $\Omega(\gamma)$ is again $q^{-1/2}$ but there is also a contribution of $4$ to the DT invariant $\Omega(\gamma/2)$ where $\gamma/2$ is the class of $X$, counting the saddle connection itself.
+Finally, if the cylinder abuts in a pair of saddle connections between a pair of zeros, then the contribution to the DT invariant $\Omega(\gamma)$ is again $q^{-1/2}$ and there is also a contribution of $2$ to the DT invariant $\Omega(\gamma/2)$, where $\gamma/2$ is the class of either saddle connection, counting the two saddle connections.
+Hence, for all cylinders there is a contribution of $2q^{-1/2}$ to $\Omega(\gamma)$ coming from the two boundaries.